Get a signup bonus of 15,000 miles with your first purchase — and more on everyday purchases

 I got the card.
 Now what?

-- Avoid interest.
 After each billing cycle, the bank gives you at least 25 grace days to pay off your outstanding balance.
-Purchases start attracting interest only after this period.
+Purchases start attracting interest only after this period, assuming you started the billing period with a zero balance.